jomi087/FixOra/What_I_Learned.md

     - Boolean() - it's a built-in JavaScript function (constructor) it converts any value to its truthy or falsy equivalent:

 * how to get Location coordinates with browser help (navigator.geoLocation)

+* hom and were  impliment debouncing useMemo for optimising

+*
 ______________________________________________________________________________________________________________________________________
 ## Node (express) version
 ---------------------------------------------------------------------------------------------------------------------------------------